puppetlabs/puppet-docs/source/puppet/4.0/reference/modules_publishing.markdown

 * `summary` --- REQUIRED.
 A one-line description of your module.
 * `source` --- REQUIRED.
 The source repository for your module.
 * `dependencies` --- REQUIRED.
 A list of the other modules that your module depends on to function.
 See [Dependencies in metadata.json](#dependencies-in-metadatajson) below for more details.
-* `project_page` --- A link to your module's website.
-This will typically be the Puppet Forge.
+* `project_page` --- A link to your module's website that will be linked on the Forge.
 * `issues_url` --- A link to your module's issue tracker.
 * `operatingsystem_support` --- A list of operating system compatibility for your module.
 See [Operating system compatibility in metadata.json](#operating-system-compatibility-in-metadatajson) below for more details.
 * `tags` --- A list of key words that will help others find your module (not case sensitive)(e.g. [“msyql”, “database”, “monitoring”]).
 Tags cannot contain whitespace.
 We recommend using four to six tags.
 Note that certain tags are prohibited, including profanity and anything resembling the `$::operatingsystem` fact, including, but not necessarily limited to: `redhat`, `centos`, `rhel`, `debian`, `ubuntu`, `solaris`, `sles`, `aix`, `windows`, `darwin`, and `osx`.
 Use of prohibited tags will lower your module's quality score on the Forge.